 In our example, the pizza was purchased from a particular restaurant because the perceived use value was the highest available when compared to the exchange value (the cost) at competitor pizza parlours.

 This customer surplus is key to perceived customer value, and is one of the main objectives and benefits of becoming a customer-centric organisation.
-This is what happens when Purpose is embedded in a business.
+This is what happens when company purpose – its fundamental reason for existing – is embedded in a business.

 The customer experience is the true value created